Codecritics/microservices-observability_and_monitoring/README.md

 TROUBLE TICKET

-Name:
+Name: Backend- Http 500 Error

-Date:
+Date: 02/08/2022

-Subject:
+Subject: MongoDB service missing

-Affected Area:
+Affected Area: Endpoint: /star

-Severity:
+Severity: High

-Description:
+Description: The MongoDB Service does not exists which is why it's failing to process POST requests to /star.

 ## Creating SLIs and SLOs